-Mozambique does not have an arbitral institution specialised on maritime disputes.
-Thus, such matters are dealt with by the general arbitral bodies, governed by the Law on Arbitration, Conciliation and Mediation, commonly referred to as LACM.
-The LACM governs both international and domestic commercial arbitration, recognises the New York and Washington conventions but applies the rules set out in the Mozambican Code of Civil Procedure for arbitration proceedings.
+Conciliation and Mediation ("LACM") The LACM governs both international and domestic commercial arbitration and recognises the New York and Washington conventions but applies the rules set out in the Mozambican Code of Civil Procedure for arbitration proceedings.
 The LACM does not diverge itself from the UNCITRAL Model Law on International Commercial Arbitration and follows the general standards and terms of UNCITRAL Model Law for the conduct of proceedings, tribunal composition and recognition of the award given.